 Having just completed my second reading, I’ve now decided that I really can’t compare it to anything because I just find it so wonderfully unique.
-Sure, comparisons with the Black Magician trilogy can still be drawn: there’s the special young girl (who’s slightly more special than the other special people) who is taken (against her will) to a place to develop her powers and is mentored by a dark and handsome stranger who shows a particular interest in her when he cares for no one else.
+Comparisons with the Black Magician trilogy can be drawn: there’s the special young girl (who’s slightly more special than the other special people) who is taken (against her will) to a place to develop her powers and is mentored by a dark and handsome stranger who shows a particular interest in her when he cares for no one else.
 But to be entirely fair, that’s kind of a common premise in YA fantasy anyway, and that’s really where the similarities end.

 “No, Paige.
 I am trying to help you.”

 “Go to hell.”

 “I already exist on a level of hell.”